-The citizens of West Jordan are slightly better educated than the national average of 21.84% for all cities and towns, with 23.66% of adults in West Jordan having a bachelor's degree or advanced degree.
+The education level of West Jordan overall has a level of education that is slightly above the US average for all US cities and towns: 23.66% of adults in West Jordan have at least a bachelor's degree.

 The per capita income in West Jordan in 2010 was $23,356, which is middle income relative to Utah, and middle income relative to the rest of the US.
 This equates to an annual income of $93,424 for a family of four.
 However, West Jordan contains both very wealthy and poor people as well.

 The most common language spoken in West Jordan is English.
 Other important languages spoken here include Spanish and Pacific Island languages.